lukassnoek/tf-incremental-pca/README.md

 # tf-incremental-pca
 A Tensorflow (2.0) implementation of incremental PCA.
-Based on the [implementation](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.IncrementalPCA.html) of *scikit-learn*, but about 15-20 times faster when dealing with many features (i.e., *K* > 10,000).
+Based on the [implementation](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.IncrementalPCA.html) of *scikit-learn*, but about 15-20 times faster when dealing with many features (i.e., *K* > 10,000) and using a reasonably modern GPU.

 ## Example usage:
 An example using random data: